momoshell/resume/index.md

 - Research and development of new features for Avails Data Availability Sampling

 🔗 [KademliaCon](https://hackmd.io/@matt/kadcon2023)

+### **Software Engineer (Part-time)**
+**Ethernal, Belgrade, Serbia**
+*Nov 2021 – Present (3 yrs 10 mos)*

+- Contribute to web3 projects, building scalable and efficient solutions for top players like Polygon and Cosmos
+- Led the team behind the development of Polygon’s V3 client, driving both software and technical innovation
+- Was involved in the creation of the POC for the Cosmos Gravity Bridge

 ### **Senior Software Developer / Technical Lead**
 **Basiq, Belgrade, Serbia**